 The following tables set forth our results of operations for the periods presented and as a percentage of our total revenue for those periods.
+We have included Zipwhip in our results of operations prospectively after its closing date of July 14, 2021, and all other acquisitions from the respective closing dates of each acquisition.
 The period-to-period comparison of our historical results are not necessarily indicative of the results that may be expected in the future.